miketruty/continuous-deployment-on-kubernetes/README.md

 ## Clean up

-Clean up is really easy, but also super important: if you don't follow these instructions, you will continue to be billed for the Google Container Engine cluster you created.
+Clean up is really easy, but also super important: if you don't follow these instructions, you will continue to be billed for the GKE cluster you created.

 To clean up, navigate to the
 [Google Developers Console Project List](https://console.developers.google.com/project),